-It could be placed under hot lamps or spinning them dry, or any other drying means at an operator’s disposal.
+It could be placed under hot lamps or spin dry, or any other drying means at an operator’s disposal.

-The combined height of both workpiece and media, should not be any less than 45% or go higher than 60% of the barrels’ capacity.
+The combined height of both workpieces and media should not be any less than 45% or go higher than 60% of the barrels’ capacity.

 The optimal workpiece to media ratio is 3:1.
 But in large or fragile workpiece finishing, the ratio may go as high as 6:1.

-The number of workpieces that is loaded in a barrels shouldn’t be a product of guesswork.
+The number of workpieces that are loaded in a barrel shouldn’t be a product of guesswork.

 Workpiece loading quantity is determined by the size of each barrel, the workpieces’ fragility, shape, size, and weight.

 But as a basic rule, parts generally make up 1/3 of the total barrel load.

 Essentially, the lesser the parts in the barrel, the better the finishing results.